 Paired Sales Analysis

 Appraisers become very familiar with the communities in which they appraise.
 They thoroughly understand the value of certain features to the residents of that area.
 Then, the appraiser researches recent sales in the area and finds properties which are 'comparable' to the property being appraised.
 By assigning a dollar value to certain items such as square footage, additional bathrooms, hardwood floors, fireplaces or view lots (just to name a few), we add or subtract from each comparable's sales price so that they more accurately portray the features of subject property.

 Once all necessary adjustments have been made, the appraiser reconciles the adjusted sales prices of all the comps and then derives an opinion of what the subject could sell for.
 At The Welter Appraisal Group, we are an authority when it comes to knowing the value of real estate features in Oakhurst and Monmouth County neighborhoods.
 This approach to value is typically given the most weight when an appraisal is for a home sale.

 Valuation Using the Income Approach

-Examining the data from all approaches, the appraiser is then ready to state an estimated market value for the property in question.
-The estimate of value on the appraisal report is not always what's being paid for the property even though it is likely the best indication of a property's valueDepending on the specific circumstances of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.
-Regardless, the appraised value is often employed as a guideline for lenders who don't want to loan a buyer more money than they could recover in case they had to sell the property again.
-The bottom line is, an appraiser from The Welter Appraisal Group will guarantee you get the most accurate property value, so you can make profitable real estate decisions.
+Analyzing the data from all approaches, the appraiser is then ready to stipulate an estimated market value for the property in question.
+The estimate of value at the bottom of the appraisal report is not necessarily what's being paid for the property even though it is likely the best indication of what a property is worth.
+It's not uncommon for prices to be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.
+Regardless, the appraised value is often used as a guideline for lenders who don't want to loan a buyer more money than they could get back in the event they had to sell the property again.
+At the end of the day, an appraiser from The Welter Appraisal Group will guarantee you get the most accurate property value, so you can make the most informed real estate decisions.